MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/using-the-windows-device-portal.md

 *Windows Device Portal home page on Microsoft HoloLens*

 > [NOTE]
 > Settings configured in the device portal apply to the entire device and persist through reboots.
-Because of this it is recommended to only use device portal when developing, and not on deployed devices.
+It is recommended to only use device portal when developing, and not on deployed devices.

 Your Device Portal session starts at the Home page.
 Access other pages from the navigation bar along the left side of the home page.